intel-mpx/intel-mpx.github.io/pages/performance.md

 Third, AddressSanitizer has a "quarantine" feature that restricts the reuse of freed memory.
 On the contrary, MPX allocates space only for pointer-bounds metadata and has an intermediary Bounds Directory that trades lower memory consumption for longer assess time.

+{% include alert text='**Note**.
+Quarantine zone is a temporal-protection feature of AddressSanitizer and, in principle, it gives an unfair advantage to Intel MPX which lacks this kind of protection.
+Indeed, if quarantine zone is disabled, AddressSanitizer\'s memory overhead drops on average to ~1.5x for both PARSEC and SPEC, although the performance overhead is not influenced.
+We did not include this number into our main results because the goal of our study was to compare the solutions in their _default_ configuration, without any tweaks from the side of end user.'%}

 **Observation 2**: SAFECode benefits from its pool-allocation technique.
 It exhibits very low memory overheads.
 Unfortunately, low memory consumption does not imply good performance.